OpenFutbol/chicago-neighborhood-soccer/CODE_OF_CONDUCT.md

 ## Enforcement
-If the OpenFutbol / NBHD team receives any misconduct which voilates our values, then violations of this Code of Conduct may result in:
+If the NBHD Soccer Community receives any misconduct which voilates our values, then violations of this Code of Conduct may result in:
   * Disqualification from our upcoming Events
   * Being blocked from all platforms.